MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 ## Key design strategies

-Technical discussions shouldn't drive how you define reliability targets for your critical flows.
+**Reliability targets represent the desired quality goal of a workload**, as promised to its users and its business stakeholders.
+That goal includes both availability and recoverability of the workload.

+It's important to determine the reliability targets for the critical flows of the workload.
+Technical discussions shouldn't drive those targets.
 Instead, business stakeholders should focus on customers as they define a workload's requirements.
 Technical experts help the stakeholders assign realistic numerical values that correlate to those requirements.
 As they share knowledge, technical experts allow for negotiation and mutual consensus about realistic SLOs.

-Consider an example of how to map requirements to measurable numerical values.
-Stakeholders estimate that for a critical user flow, an hour of downtime during regular business hours results in a loss of *X* dollars in monthly revenue.
-That dollar amount is compared to the estimated cost of designing a flow that has an availability SLO of 99.95 percent rather than 99.9 percent.
-Decision makers must discuss whether the risk of that revenue loss outweighs the added costs and management burden required to protect against it.
-Follow this pattern as you examine flows and build a complete list of targets.

-Remember that reliability targets differ from performance targets.
-Reliability targets focus on availability and recovery.
 To set reliability targets, start by defining the broadest requirements and then define more specific metrics to meet the high-level requirements.

 Highest-level reliability and recovery requirements and correlated metrics might include, for example, an application availability of 99.9 percent for all regions or a target RTO of 5 hours for the Americas region.
 Defining these types of targets helps you identify which critical flows are involved in those targets.
 Then you can consider component-level targets.

+Remember that reliability targets differ from performance targets.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: A conceptual gap might exist between the technical limitations of your workload's components and what that means for the business, for example, throughput in megabits per second versus transactions per second.
 Creating a model between these two views might be challenging.
 Rather than overengineering the solution, try to approach it in an economical but meaningful way.

-### Availability objectives
+### Availability targets

-Reliability objectives represent the quality goal of a workload, as promised to its users and its business stakeholders.
-Service Level Objectives (SLOs) are a standard way to evaluate the quality of the end-to-end user experience with respect to the desired goal.
-SLOs are targets defined by business stakeholders with help from technical stakeholders to keep the objectives realistic within the given constraints.
+Availability targets define the quality expectations of a workload for it to remain accessible and operational, below which the workload would be considered unreliable to its users.
+Service Level Objectives (SLOs) are a standard way to  evaluate availability targets for the end-to-end user experience.
+SLOs are defined by business stakeholders with help from technical stakeholders to keep the objectives realistic within the given constraints.

+The overall SLO of a workload is a collective quality indication of all its logical boundaries, all of which should be regarded as dependencies.
+Some of those dependencies might be individual SLOs of software services (and the responsible team), to be improved over time.
+A mature declaration of the overall SLO should still indicate the business target for that workload, not just a composite of those dependencies.
+For example, if users expect that the workload to have 99.99% availability, and one of dependencies only achieves 99.8% availability, the overall SLO is still 99.99%.

 For a workload owner, SLOs can be the driver for many technical decisions.
 For example,